Chilli beef (or mutton) jasmine rice

 1/4 cup water

-Make the nam pla prik chilli fish sauce by combining the ingredients in a small bowl and setting it aside for the flavors to mingle.
+Make the nam pla prik chilli fish sauce by combining the ingredients in a small bowl and setting it aside for the flavours to mingle.
 Allow curing for at least 1 hour.
 The sauce starts very spicy but usually mellows out with time.
 Set aside.